 I was done with it in two weeks.

 The one enjoyable thing about that car was Winter.
 I don’t know if it was the combination of Brand-X tires that car was running (four wheels on a car, right?
 This car was sold to me with 3 different brands of tire) or something about the balance of it, but this car was an absolute terror in inclement weather in the best way.
 Backing it into flowing corners at over 50 miles per hour, I never felt like I was going to lose it.
-I almost felt Finnish, which feels like the highest of praise a winter car can get.
+I would blast through the Massachusetts countryside like a Finn, which feels like the highest of praise a winter car can get.

 A big problem came a week or so after my 21st birthday.

 We went out to a bar, and all Ubered like responsible members of society.
 The little shanty we were living in had a pretty wide driveway, so my housemates and myself could always cram our 4 cars in without too much issue and with a bit of staggering.